Winter

 in to a solid mass it will be a disaster for the fish.
 Beyond giving

-allows an pond without fish to remain healthier.
-The decaying leaves
+also allows an pond without fish to remain healthier.
+The decaying

-upon decomposition release potentially toxic gases and unwanted elements
+leaves upon decomposition release potentially toxic gases and unwanted

-into the pond; this can lead to that stinky sulfur smell and a buildup
+elements into the pond; this can lead to that stinky sulfur smell

 For smaller ponds a floating pond de-icer is a easy to install and

-add any extra oxygen so it might be recommended to add a small aerator
+don't add any extra oxygen so it might be recommended to add a small

-or bubbler in one area of the pond along with the pond heater or thermo-pond
+aerator or bubbler in one area of the pond along with the pond heater

 Some pond owners like to leave their pumps and filter boxes running